 Time to Complete: If you already have an associate degree in healthcare, you can generally finish a bachelor’s in two years if you attend full time.
 But some programs may take less time, especially if you already have experience in your field.

 Potential Salary: Healthcare managers and administrators fall into the same category of occupations as defined by the U.S. Bureau of Labor Statistics, with a wide salary range to match.
-The median annual salary is $104,280, with the lowest 10% earning $59,980 and the highest 10% earning $195,630.
-It’s hard to know precisely where a given healthcare administrator’s salary will fall on that spectrum but expect it to be higher than an assistant manager’s salary.
+The median annual salary is $101,340.
+It’s hard to know precisely where a given healthcare administrator’s salary will fall but expect it to be higher than an assistant manager’s salary.

 When researching programs, you should find the best program for your finances and the time you’ll be able to devote to school, says Aimee Shapiro, MSW, LICSW, who leveled up her education from massage therapist to social worker and therapist.